 Hermetic

 The Hermetic Principle of Cause and Effect — "every Cause has its Effect; every Effect has its Cause; everything happens according to Law; Chance is but a name for Law not recognized" — is Path 18's operating principle.
 The charioteer's mastery is mastery of causation: understanding which force, applied within which enclosure, produces which result.
 The fence of Cheth is the Hermetic principle of Mental Control — the adept who has trained the mind to be a vehicle for will rather than a passive receptor of impressions.
-The "as above, so below" of the Emerald Tablet is Path 18 enacted: the charioteer who holds Binah's Supernal Understanding above and Geburah's earthly strength below, making them correspond through the vehicle of disciplined will, is performing the Great Work of Hermetic integration between the two great poles.
+Poimandres (Corpus Hermeticum I) describes the soul's descent through the planetary spheres in a luminous vehicle — the ochema, later the astral body — collecting the qualities of each sphere as it descends.
+Path 18, the direct plunge through the Pillar of Severity, is the path of this vehicled descent: the "chariot of light" of the Hermetic-Jewish synthesis requires the adept to inhabit the chariot-vehicle before the descent, not after.
+The "as above, so below" of the Emerald Tablet is Path 18 enacted: the charioteer holding Binah's Supernal Understanding above and Geburah's earthly strength below, corresponding them through disciplined will, performs the Great Work.

 Alchemy

 Path 18 corresponds to the alchemical operation of Coagulation — the final solidification of the Philosopher's Stone, when the subtle is fixed within the dense and the volatile is permanently contained within the stable matrix.
 Coagulation is Cheth's fence applied to the alchemical substance: the enclosure that prevents the perfected matter from dispersing back into its elements.
-The furnace (Cheth's weapon) is the alchemical vessel par excellence — the container that applies sustained heat within a bounded space, transforming matter through concentrated force.
-The amber color of Path 18 reflects the Citrinitas stage at its culmination: the deep golden color of the matter that has been concentrated and perfected, preserved in its achieved form like an insect in amber, waiting to be fully manifested as the red Rubedo of completion.
+The furnace (Cheth's weapon) is the alchemical vessel par excellence — but more primary is the vas hermeticum, the hermetically sealed flask.
+The word "hermetic" itself derives from Hermes as the sealing god: his seal closes the vessel so perfectly that nothing escapes.
+Cancer is Moon-ruled, and in alchemy the Moon (Luna, silver) governs the anima — the feminine principle of receptivity and dissolution that must be contained and purified before the coniunctio with Sol can occur.
+The sealed vessel is the marriage chamber: Binah (feminine, receptive, lunar) and Geburah (the fire of Mars) are brought into proximity only within an enclosure strong enough to hold both.
+The amber color marks the Citrinitas — the golden perfection preserved in its achieved form, waiting for the red Rubedo.

 Hindu / Tantric